temporalio/samples-python/encryption_jwt/README.md

 The codec server allows you to see the encrypted payloads of workflows in the Web UI.
 The server must be started with secure connections (HTTPS), you will need the paths to a pem (crt) and key file.
 [Self-signed certificates](#self-signed-certificates) will work just fine.

+You will also need a [Temporal API Key](https://docs.temporal.io/cloud/api-keys#generate-an-api-key).
+It's value is set using the `TEMPORAL_API_KEY` env var.

 Open a new terminal and add the following environment variables with values: